At What Age Does Child Support Stop? – Sage Family Lawyers

 The court then turned its mind to the question of adult child maintenance.

-The child for whom the maintenance was sought was born with significant disabilities, being drug-resistant epilepsy and severe intellectual impairment.
+The child for whom the maintenance was sought was born with significant disabilities, having drug-resistant epilepsy and severe intellectual impairment.
 Following separation, the child remained living primarily with the father.
 The court accepted the father’s evidence that the child was completely dependent on the father for the majority of her day to day needs.

 The making of an adult child maintenance order is a matter of discretion, even if the applicant is able to establish the requisite criteria of section 66L.
 In determining if an application is “necessary,” the guiding principle for the court is what, in all circumstances, is reasonable (Cosgrove & Cosgrove (No 2) FamCA 155).

 The court determined that the reasonable weekly living expenses of the child were $296.35 and that the items encompassed in this sum were necessary.
-Noting Section 66B(2)(b) of the Family Law Act, that the act required parents to contributed ‘equitably’ rather than ‘equally’ to support their children, the court made an order that Ms Rainford pays Mr Cumpton $120 per week for the care of the child.
+Noting Section 66B(2)(b) of the Family Law Act, that the act required parents to contribute ‘equitably’ rather than ‘equally’ to support their children, the court made an order that Ms Rainford pays Mr Cumpton $120 per week for the care of the child.

 The case of Cumpton & Rainford provides an illustration of the approach the court will take in determining applications of adult child maintenance and the importance of ensuring that financial agreements are drafted correctly.
 Had the original agreement been drafted differently, Mr Cumpton may not have been successful in his application.